urjadd/Binary-Beats-Predicting-Morse-code-gaps-with-ML/README.md

 #### Logistic Regression
 Trained a Logistic Regression model on a 75% training and 25% testing split.
 Accuracy: 60.85%.

+#### Decision Tree
+Trained a Logistic Regression model on a 75% training and 25% testing split.
+Accuracy: 69%

 #### Recurrent Neural Network (RNN)
 Developed and trained an RNN with TensorFlow's Keras API.
 Data was preprocessed, model constructed (embedding, LSTM, and dense layers), and trained over 10 epochs.
 Evaluated on an 80% training and 20% testing split.
-Test Accuracy: 62.75%.# Morse_Code
+Test Accuracy: 62.75%.

+##### The Decision Tree model had the highest accuracy at 69%

 #### Future Work